denisecase/node-express-app/README.md

 `Error: listen EADDRINUSE: address already in use 127.0.0.1:3002`

 There is already an app running on the port.
 Hit CTRL+ALT+DELETE to see the tasks, and find the running app and Right-click / End Task to kill the current version.

-Then restart the app as explained above.
+Then restart the app.

 ## Terms